KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/ValueSet-Design/ValueSet-Descriptions.page.md

 Where no [MainCodeSystems] coded information is available, a specific code from the nullFlavor CodeSystem can be used instead to indicate this.
 ```

 For complicated descriptions, particularly where a complex set of SNOMED references is used, and where inclusion of a carriage return / line feed can make the content more presentable in Simplifier, the sequence &#13; can be inserted to start a new line and &#13;&#13; can be inserted to leave a line break before the next line starts.
-For examples see <a href="#vs_examples">Example ValueSets from the UK Core</a> section.

 ---